Alberto Torrico

-Alberto Torrico was elected to the California State Assembly in 2004.
-He served for six years, including two years as Majority Leader.
+Alberto Torrico (born March 18, 1969) is an American politician who was elected to the California State Assembly in 2004.
+A member of the Democratic Party, he served for six years, including for two years as Majority Leader.

 During his three terms in Sacramento, Alberto served as Chair of the Public Employee Retirement and Social Security Committee, charged with oversight of the pension funds, CALPERS and CALSTRS.
 He also chaired the Governmental Organization Committee.

 In the California Democratic primary of 2010, Alberto ran unsuccessfully for Attorney General.

 After being termed out of office, Torrico was appointed to the California Unemployment Insurance Appeals Board in January 2011.
 Prior to his legislative tenure, Alberto served as a council member for three years in the East Bay community of Newark.

 Early life and education

+Torrico's parents immigrated from Bolivia.
+His mother has Japanese descent.

 Torrico attended Irvington High School in Fremont, California.
 Torrico earned his Bachelor of Science degree in political science from Santa Clara University.
 He went on to earn a J.D. from University of California, Hastings College of Law.